MicrosoftDocs/win32/desktop-src/Msi/merge-openlog.md

 ---
-Description: The OpenLog method of the Merge object opens a log file that receives progress and error messages.
+description: The OpenLog method of the Merge object opens a log file that receives progress and error messages.
 If the log file already exists, the installer appends new messages.
 If the log file does not exist, the installer creates a log file. ms.assetid: '97d01ea3-43b6-4529-9706-97b3b0132d9c'
 title: Merge.OpenLog method (Mergemod.h)
 ms.topic: reference